rougin/torin/app/config/memory.md

 # Project overview
 You are building a simple inventory management system, where users can manage items (products), clients (customers, suppliers), and orders (sales, purchases).
-You will be using the latest PHP version but for coding style, always stick to PHP 5.3.
-It is also using alpine.js and Bootstrap 5 and its icon set (Bootstrap Icons).

 # Technology stack
 * Alpine.js (https://alpinejs.dev/)